proalvo/time-on-screen/README.md

 - Connect to usb serial port
 - Recieve time from timer via usb serial port
 - Display time on screen.
-- Add display as browser source on OBS Studio or any toher straemin software
+- Add display as browser source on OBS Studio or any toher straemin software.

+This script has two essential files:
+- inedx.js; this provides connection to the USB serialport and provides the tim through websocket connection to a client.
+- home.html; this the client which display the time received by websocket connection.
+It has also styling of the page.

+This has been tested with Windows 10, but nothing prevents it to posto Linux.
+Windoew is using port named as "COMx" and Linux propably somethin like "/tty/..."

 ## Setup
 install serialport